bcbi/PredictMD.jl/README.md

 julia
 ```

-PredictMD is already installed in the Docker container.
-You can load it by running the following line in Julia:
+In Julia, run the following line to load PredictMD:
 ```julia
 import PredictMDFull
 ```